priyali01/hireminds/README.md

    npm run install:all
    ```
 2. **Environment Variables**:
    - Navigate to the `server/` directory and copy `.env.example` to `.env`.
-Update your MongoDB URI, JWT Secrets, and Gemini API Key.
+Fill in all required values (MongoDB, Redis, Gemini API, Cloudinary, etc.).
    - Navigate to the `client/` directory and copy `.env.example` to `.env`.
 3. **Start the Application**:
    ```bash